Skip to Content

 • The only road closures will be if there is construction.

-• Great time to see the colors of the hot springs are gorgeous during the day.
+• It’s a great time to see the colors of the hot springs, which are gorgeous during the day.

 • Wildflowers color the meadows and hillsides.

-• All of the accommodations are open, including Old Faithful Inn and the campgrounds.
+• All accommodations are open, including Old Faithful Inn and the campgrounds.

-• Getting up early to enjoy Sunrises in the Grand Canyon, Lamar Valley, and Hayden Valley is awesome.
+• Get up early to enjoy Sunrises in the Grand Canyon, Lamar Valley, and Hayden Valley.
 This is also the best time to see some of the wildlife as the animals are out eating during this time of day.

 • The summer season brings incredible sunsets to Yellowstone.
-This is also a great time to see some wildlife as the animals often eat this time of day.
+This is also a great time to see wildlife, as the animals often eat at this time of day.

 • There are many activities to participate in while on your trip.